openshift-labs/learn-katacoda/operatorframework/go-operator-memcached/step4.md

 Implement the Controller

-For this example replace the generated controller file controllers/memcached_controller.go with the example memcached_controller.go implementation.

 Note: The next two subsections explain how the controller watches resources and how the reconcile loop is triggered.
-If you’d like to skip this section, head to the deploy section to see how to run the operator.

 Let's now observe the default `controllers/memcached_controller.go` file: